“At a glance”

 Fernand Léger museum in Biot

-Most people who visit the small charming town of Biot should stop by the Fernand Léger museum.
-It is located just a few kilometers from the center and is a very special art experience.
+Most visitors to the charming little town of Biot should stop by the Fernand Léger museum.
+Located just a few kilometers from the center, it’s a unique art experience.

 The museum is beautifully located, surrounded by a park-like garden, and the magnificent impressions of Léger’s works place this museum on the list of the Riviera’s best art museums.